jakkso/flask_blacklist/README.md

     from app.models import Token, User
     bl.init_app(app, Token) # Initialize after your ORM

-    # is_blacklisted is a helper function that Praetorian uses
+    # is_blacklisted is a helper function that Praetorian uses to determine if a token has been blacklisted
     guard.init_app(app, User, is_blacklisted)

 The Token database model needs to have two different class methods:

 * `Token.blacklist_jti`
     * Takes a single parameter, which is the `jti` string extracted from a JWT
-    * Should persist the blacklisted `jti` string to your database.
+    * This method calll persist the blacklisted `jti` string to your database.
 * `Token.get_blacklisted`
     * Should return a list of already blacklisted tokens from the database
     * The tokens returns should have a `jti` attribute containing string extracted from the token you want to blacklist